Puglia's coasts: the thousand faces of a sea to fall in love with

 Magna Graecia, Murge, Gravine: among incredible landscapes hiding precious treasures

 Here, peoples and myths from Greece have shaped important cities and a prosperous civilisation that over the millennia seems to have sublimated into the precious artefacts scattered around, creating an extraordinary widespread treasure of memory and culture.
 A sublimation also expressed in archaic traditions, landscapes of vineyards, olive groves and masserias, ancient villages, in Romanesque castles and cathedrals, and in craftsmen's workshops, such as those of ceramics.
-You will be fascinated by the lands of the Murge, to be travelled along the paths of the Alta Murgia National Park or on a horse ride along the horse trail of the trulli, to admire the uniqueness of the landscape of this plateau and then arrive at the beaches of the Ionian Sea; the port of Gallipoli with its fishing boats that seem to tell stories of all the seas of the world; the fascinating geological scars of the Gravine, the largest canyons in Europe, where the rock civilisation was born.
+You will be fascinated by the Murge Plateau, to be travelled along the paths of the Alta Murgia National Park or on a horse ride along the horse trail of the Trulli, to admire the uniqueness of the landscape of this plateau and then arrive at the beaches of the Ionian Sea; the port of Gallipoli with its fishing boats that seem to tell stories of all the seas of the world; the fascinating geological scars of the Gravine, the largest canyons in Europe, where the rock civilisation was born.
 And then the treasures of Magna Graecia: the museum in Taranto contains so many beautiful ones that one can almost touch the essence of a refined and complex culture, whose beauty is fully expressed here.

 The Imperial Apulia of the Stupor Mundi